Teach English in Spain as a Language and Cultural Assistant

 To participate in the Language Assistant program, you should be a junior or a senior at your university or already hold a bachelors or masters degree.
 You do not need to have TEFL certification, but it is a good idea to get the certificate if you are planning to find other teaching work on the side.
 Also, your chances of being accepted are better if you are fluent in Spanish or have some experience living or working abroad.
 It is a good idea to have some money (about US$1000 is the minimum) saved up for the move as well.
 You will need to pay a deposit for an apartment, and you do not get your first paycheck until the beginning of November for your work in October.
 Keep in mind that dollars are worth less than Euros these days (see an online currency calculator).

 Another thing to consider when apply for this is program is that you are not allowed to choose where you want be placed in Spain.
 You are given the opportunity to select the top three areas of Spain which you would prefer.
 It is then a matter of chance whether you will be placed in your first choice and if you will be placed in a big city or a small town within that area.

 How to Apply:

-Visit the Spanish government website which will list the following requirements:
+Visit the Cultural Ambassadors: North American Language and Culture Assistants in Spain website which will list the following requirements:

 - A submitted an application online, which is in Spanish.